ddmnet/Wobbly/README.md

 ##Wobbly - A jQuery plugin for iOS style wobbly element deletion.

-The Wobbly jQuery plugin makes it easy to have iOS stile wobbly (jiggly) icons for your delete actions.
+The Wobbly jQuery plugin makes it easy to have iOS style wobbly (jiggly) icons for your delete actions.
 To use Wobbly, all you need is a Webkit browser (Chrome, Safari).

 ### How to use Wobbly